luisw19/orders-microservice-soaring-clouds-sequel/README.md

 > Add the flags `--dry-run --debug` to verity the installation before applying it.

 > After installing, **helm upgrade** can be run instead to only apply changes.
-> e.g. `helm upgrade orderspackage orderspackage`.
+> e.g. `helm upgrade orderspackage orderspackage --set ingress.istio.enabled=true`.

 7) Test the service as following: